gr4ceG/gr4ceG/README.md

 - 👋 Hi, I’m @gr4ceG
-- 👀 I’m interested in anything cool
+- 👀 I’m interested in anything cv/ml
-- 🌱 I’m currently learning about cv and llms 🤩
+- 🌱 I’m currently learning about robots
-- 💞️ I’m looking to collaborate ...
+- 💞️ I’m looking to collaborate on any cool projects
 - 📫 How to reach me: graceguo.010@gmail.com

 <!---